 Make sure your team is prepared for holiday traffic.

 You may be bringing on extra seasonal help.
 Hold brief training sessions on what and how new holiday merchandise should be promoted, how to use the POS system and any other store policies and procedures that they may need to take over as the shop gets busy.

 Gifts, especially when they’re clothing, always run the risk of returns.
 That’s why you need to restate your policy clearly on your website, share it on social media, display it on a sign near the cash wrap and even add it to your printed receipts.

 Deck the halls.

-This year, more than ever, customers will welcome any new and festive twists you make to your usual holiday decor.
-Hansen is giving the store’s Nutcracker theme a fresh look with new, modern-styled Nutcrackers and an updated color scheme.
+More than ever, customers will welcome any new and festive twists you make to your usual holiday decor.
+In 2021, Hansen gave the store’s Nutcracker theme a fresh look with new, modern-styled Nutcrackers and an updated color scheme.
 “One studio opted to do a different twist on the show—they watched Debbie Allen’s Hot Chocolate Nutcracker and were very excited to make some changes,” she says.
 She decided to change up her store’s decor to include brighter colors, not just red and green.
-“This year the trees we usually decorate will have a more modern look,” she says.
-“Our decor choice symbolizes the whole year and a half of thinking outside the box that we’ve all had to do.
-It will signal a fresh beginning for everybody.”
+“The trees we usually decorate had a more modern look,” she says.
+“Our decor choice symbolized the whole year and a half of thinking outside the box that we’ve all had to do.
+It signaled a fresh beginning for everybody.”

 Lanterns are also popular in holiday window displays, and, according to Becky Tyre, producer of Retail Details, the Podcast, they are trending in home decor.
 She also suggests retailers use vinyl window clings.
 “They are often overlooked as holiday window display additions,” she says.
 “But window borders and frames in a holly design or a whimsical string of lights provide a big impact while being inexpensive and easy to install.”
 Search “window graphics” on Pinterest to look for ideas and inspiration.